-Now, once again, consider Sally's organization.
-What are some of the negative consequences of the system implemented by her company?
-Let us consider each of the consequences listed in Table 1-3.
-For example, is it likely that the performance information used is false and misleading?
-How about the risk of litigation?
-How about the time and money invested in collecting, compiling, and reporting the data?
-Unfortunately, an analysis of Sally's situation, taken with the positive and negative consequences listed in Tables 1-2 and 1-3, leads to the conclusion that this particular system is likely to do more harm than good.
-Now, think about the system implemented at your current organization, or at the organization you have worked for most recently.
-Take a look at Tables 1-2 and 1-3.
+Sally's situation, taken with the positive and negative consequences listed in Tables 1.2 and 1.3, leads to the conclusion that this system is likely to do more harm than good.
+Now think about the system implemented at your current organization or at the organization you have worked for most recently.
+Look at Tables 1.2 and 1.3.
 Where does the system fit best?
-Is the system more closely aligned with some of the positive consequences listed in Table 1-2 or more closely aligned with some of the negative consequences listed in Table 1-3?
+Is the system more closely aligned with some of the positive consequences listed in Table 1.2 or more closely aligned with some of the negative consequences listed in Table 1.3?
 Returning to the canary analogy, are ratings healthy or not?
 If not, what are the unseen "toxic gases" that may be the underlying reasons why ratings are "unhealthy"?